sagemath/trac_to_gh/Issue 1032.md

 # Issue 1032: [with patch] Latex'ing variable names is more robust and consistent.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1032

 Original creator: jbmohler